teracow/googliser/README.md

 Delete the downloaded images after building the thumbnail gallery.
 Umm, don't specify this and `--no-gallery` at the same time.

 `-f` or `--failures [INTEGER]`
 How many download failures before exiting?
 Default is 40.
-Enter 0 for unlimited (this can potentially try to download all results - so only use if there are many failures).
+Enter 0 for unlimited (this can potentially try to download every result so only use this if there are many failures).

 `-g` or `--no-gallery`
 Don't create a thumbnail gallery.
 Err, don't specify this and `--delete-after` at the same time.